 - By completing the FAFSA, you are agreeing to the Statement of Educational Purpose, which, among other things, requires you to spend your federal student aid funds only on authorized educational expenses (i.e., those items in your cost of attendance established by the Appalachian State Office of Student Financial Aid & University Scholarships in accordance with applicable statutes, regulations, and policies).
-The statement also indicates your affirmation that you are not in default on a federal loan nor do you owe a grant overpayment. - Students incarcerated in federal or state penal institutions are not eligible for the Federal Pell Grant.
-Students incarcerated by jurisdictions defined as a state in the law, including the District of Columbia, are considered to be in a state penal institution and are not eligible for the Federal Pell Grant.
-A student is not considered incarcerated if he/she is in a halfway house or home detention or is sentenced to serve only on weekends. - HEA Sec.
-401(b)(8), 34 CFR 668.32(c)(2((ii), "Dear Colleague" Letter P-94-7, HEA Sec.
+The statement also indicates your affirmation that you are not in default on a federal loan nor do you owe a grant overpayment. - Although students incarcerated in federal or state penal institutions may now be eligible for the Federal Pell Grant, Appalachian State University does not currently participate in an approved Prison Education Program (PEP), a requirement for Pell Grant eligibility.

+HEA Sec.
+401(b)(8), 34 CFR 668.32(c)(2((ii), "Dear Colleague" Letter GEN-14-21, HEA Sec.
 472(6) - Students who are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual offense are not eligible for the Federal Pell Grant. - Members of any religious order, society, agency, community, or other organization are not considered to have financial need if the order: - has as a primary objective the promotion of ideals and beliefs regarding a Supreme Being, - requires its members to forego monetary or other support substantially beyond the support it provides, and - directs the member to pursue the course of study or provides subsistence support to its members. - Members of such religious orders are not eligible to receive Federal Direct Subsidized Loans, Federal Pell Grants, or campus-based financial aid.